 1. Awareness raising and sensitization

 2. Information education and advisory services

-3. Community and international development in partnership with other organisations to put in
+3. Community and international development in partnership with other organisations to put into

-practice projects that helps alleviate hardship that BME face whilst settling in Doncaster.
+practice projects that help alleviate the hardship that BME faces whilst settling in Doncaster.

 4. Supporting BME families in crisis through effective early intervention.

 Our Community Interest Forum